jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 - Read the repositories listed in the "Example Repositories" section below, to learn about different approaches and how to use Thunderbird's WebExtension APIs.
 - Keep it simple for beginners: Avoid complex build processes and include dependencies directly and do not use TypeScript.
 - Always prefer true parsing of strings using 3rd party libraries, instead of trying to use regular expressions.
 They are not maintainable by novice developers.
-- When including 3rd party libraries, always use the most recent stable version and include its usage in the VENDOR.md file as shown here: https://webextension-api.thunderbird.net/en/mv3/guides/vcard.html.
+- When including 3rd party libraries, always use the most recent stable version and include its usage in the VENDOR.md file as shown in this [example](https://webextension-api.thunderbird.net/en/mv3/guides/vcard.html).
 - When downloading files from a repository, use git to clone it, do NOT use WebFetch.
 - Always prefer ES6 modules over UMD modules, and always use a background of type "module" to be able to use the import directive.
 - Always analyze ES6 modules, to learn if they need a named import or a default import.
 - Make sure the add-on fulfills all requirements listed in the "Add-on Review Requirements" section.
-- Never hardcode user-facing strings, but use the i18n API to localize the add-on.
-An example is available at https://github.com/thunderbird/webext-examples/tree/master/manifest_v3/i18n, which uses the [i18n.mjs](https://github.com/thunderbird/webext-support/tree/master/modules/i18n) to localize html files.
+- Never hardcode user-facing strings, but use the i18n API to localize the add-on as shown in this [i81n API example](https://github.com/thunderbird/webext-examples/tree/master/manifest_v3/i18n), which uses the [i18n.mjs](https://github.com/thunderbird/webext-support/tree/master/modules/i18n) to localize html files.
 - Whenever the developer asks a question or reports something is not working, re-read this skill file to search for solutions presented directly in this file, or in any of its linked resources, before moving on to search the web.

 ## Important Guidelines for AI Assistants